hkebbi/Fortinet-Public-Cloud-Quick-Reference-Guide/README.md

 * Note
 Backend Pool will be one FWB and during failover automatically backened on ELB will change to the active FortiWeb.
+Make sure backend pool (NIC/IP) and heartbeat used for A.P are using same Interface.

 * Guide: